- We use letters for this and there is an international convention to avoid confusion. Some genes are called after the person discovers them.

 - A mutation is a change in a gene, and they give rise to new alleles at a particular locus.

-- It’s the way we get new genetic variation and can form new breeds, seen best in dogs.
+- It’s the way we get new genetic variations and can form new breeds, seen best in dogs.
 The Bedlington terrier is a woolly version of a whippet, and miniature cattle and horses have come for mutations.

 - Mutation rates for a gene are usually very low eg. one in a million.